-Recently I watched this TV series about doctors called New Amsterdam1 and the main character there is a director of a hospital.
-When anyone approaches him, and it doesn’t matter if this is another doctor, a nurse or a janitor, he asks the same question: “How can I help?”
+Recently I watched this TV series about doctors called New Amsterdam1 where the main character is a director of a hospital.
+When anyone approaches him – and it doesn’t matter if this is another doctor – a nurse or a janitor, he asks the same question: “How can I help?”

 Fourth – thanks to trust people are working more!

 When the COVID-19 pandemic hit, many people were forced to work from their homes for the first time ever.
 The situation was extreme as most of them didn’t have properly set up home offices and adequate equipment.
 On top of that, they had to deal with their kids and spouses at home, too.

 While preparing to write this book I asked many business owners about their experience.
 I wanted to know what worked, what didn’t and what was their biggest surprise.

 And you know what?
 They were positively surprised that people were working at all!
 Better yet, that they were not working less than in their offices!

 What a monumental discovery.
 People are actually working.
 Against all odds.
 Of course they are.
 That’s why putting all these systems in place to control remote workers is so preposterous.

 Remote workers are working too much, not too little.